cadeinc/cadeinc.github.io/Herbrand-Award.md

 the foundations of formal security protocol verification as well as his impressive formalizations of deep mathematical theories.

-Presented at CADE-26, The 26th International Conference on Automated Deduction.
+Presented at CADE-26, the 26th International Conference on Automated Deduction.

 Christoph Weidenbach
 President of CADE Inc.

 --------

-International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning presented to
+The International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning presented to

 <center>
 	<img width="20%" src="./HerbrandPhoto/HerbrandAwardZoharManna.jpg">